-Designing products for re-use and refurbishment at the end of their first use can significantly reduce waste and the unnecessary cycle of constantly buying things anew.
-The re-use of products and materials is more beneficial than simply recycling as it retains a product’s inherent value by keeping it in use for longer.
+Designing products for re-use and refurbishment at the end of their first use can significantly reduce waste.
+The re-use of products and materials is more beneficial than recycling as it retains a product’s inherent value by keeping it in use for longer.
 This minimises waste, creates jobs and reduces consumption and carbon footprint.

-Some brands have been adapting to offer refurbishing services that restore and refinish discarded products and materials to serve their original functions once again.
-Again, the ability to refurbish should be considered by brands at the design and development stage, making sure that when products become faulty or are missing components, they can easily be restored to a product that is almost or totally as good as new.
-Refurbishing extends a product’s life when it may otherwise be thrown away despite it having useful materials and components that are fully functioning.
+Some brands have adapted to offer refurbishing services.
+This restores and refinishes discarded products and materials to serve their original functions once again.
+Again, the ability to refurbish should be considered at the design and development stage.
+We can do this by making sure products can be easily restored when they become faulty or are missing components.
+Refurbishing extends a product’s life when it may otherwise be thrown away even if it has useful materials and components that are functioning.

 Rozenbroek offers a ‘repair and recycle’ service for their clothing range.
 Striving to promote garment longevity and value.